jariperttunen/eughgsummary/USAGE.md

 The built-in `-h` option for python scripts gives help for command line arguments.

 ## Slurm
-To use Slurm workload manager see `eughgsummary.slurm`, `eurestoration.slurm` and `eulandtransition.slurm` for details for the python scripts.
+To use Slurm workload manager see `eughgsummary.slurm`, `eurestoration.slurm` and `eulandtransitionmatrix.slurm` for details for the python scripts.